LukeGrahamLandry/franca/devlog.md

+- discovered one bug with llvm tests failing grouped but passing individual. when entry points get deduplicated, i don't make shims or call the deduplicated version.
+  TODO. but also im pretty sure that was happening before too.
+- XProtextService sucks infinite cpu. thank you internet the magic incantation is `spctl developer-mode enable-terminal` and then in settings you can see the developer tools tab in privacy/security and then you can add other things (like other terminals), and then they're allowed to run new programs without being crippled. that takes running the tests on the llvm backend from 5.5 seconds to 1.7 seconds. so thats nice.

 ## (Jul 21)

 - made typed ast nodes to replace all the SuffixMacro ones, which i like more cause there's less junk code about decoding the arguments,